edlai/edlai.github.io/docs/dev/equipments/index.md

 ## Network Hub (Optional)

-If you don't to spend your time to set `Port Mirror` to Network Switch, please consider to buy ancient used Hub.
+If you don't to want to spend your time to set `Port Mirror` to Network Switch, please consider to buy ancient Hub for packet sniffing.

 - LINKSYS EW5HUB Instant Ethernet Workgroup 10M 5-port Hub
 - D-Link DE-805TP 10Mbps Ethernet Mini Hub 5-Port